comsompom/vozhyk/iphone_detector/about.md

 - CoreBluetooth for BLE scanning
 - Network framework for Wi-Fi identification where supported by iOS
 - CoreMotion to detect when the iPhone is stable and trigger automatic zoom
+- AVFoundation camera field-of-view and live zoom data for distance estimation
 - Flask and OpenCV for the dataset preparation workflow
 - OpenAI Codex to accelerate development, generate code, troubleshoot issues, fine-tune workflows, and iterate on implementation throughout the project